awslabs/damo/USAGE.md

         --damos_action lru_prio --damos_access_rate 50% max --damos_age 5s max \
         --damos_action lru_deprio --damos_access_rate 0% 0% --damos_age 5s max

+This command will ask DAMON to find memory regions that showing >=50% access rate for >=5 seconds and prioritize the pages of the regions on the Linux kernel's LRU lists, while finding memory regions that not accessed for >=5 seconds and deprioritizes the pages of the regions from the LRU lists.

 ### Full DAMON Parameters Update

 As mentioned above, the partial DAMON parameters update command line options